russross/codegrinder/README.md

 run it again and copy the output to `sessionSecret`, then run it a third time and copy the output to `daycareSecret`.
 The `daycareSecret` value must be shared by all nodes.

-The `wwwDir` field is where the client code resides.
-There is a placeholder page that helps students set up the `grind` tool in the `www` directory of the distribution, so I suggest pointing it there.
-The CodeGrinder TA server will serve any static files in the given directory.

 Note that there are other settings available that allow you to customize the installation, but they are not documented here.
 If you